ritwikmaity456/Amazon-Clone/README.md

 # Amazon-Clone
-I have made Project on "Amazon Clone" with the help of HTML,CSS.
+I have made a Project on "Amazon Clone" with the help of HTML,CSS.